Larkinabout/fvtt-custom-dnd5e/README.md

 ## Required Modules
 ### [libWrapper](https://foundryvtt.com/packages/lib-wrapper)
-LibWrapper is used to wrap Foundry VTT's application render method to add data to the character sheets without editing the HTML.
+For developers, LibWrapper is used to patch:
+- **`Application.prototype._render`:** Allows adding data to the character sheets without editing the HTML.
 This should no longer be required with the release of Application V2.
+- **`CONFIG.Actor.documentClass.prototype._prepareEncumbrance`:** When the D&D 5e's 'Encumbrance Tracking' setting is set to 'Variant', avoids recalculating encumbrance as well as issues with encumbrance active effects applied during item updates/deletions.
+- **`Token.prototype._refreshEffects`:** When Custom D&D 5e's 'Radial Status Effects' setting is enabled.
+- **`Token.prototype._drawEffect`:** When Custom D&D 5e's 'Radial Status Effects' setting is enabled.
+- **`Token.prototype._drawOverlay`:** When Custom D&D 5e's 'Radial Status Effects' setting is enabled.

 ## Credits
 The Radial Status Effects feature is a modification of code developed by [Dorako](https://github.com/Dorako) under the MIT License, which is reproduced here: [Licence](./scripts/radial-status-effects.js)